Walker School: Faculty Proposals for Global Hybrid Courses

 To support the university's mission of transforming students for global citizenship, George Herbert Walker School of Business & Technology (The Walker School) Faculty are invited to submit proposals for Walker Global Hybrid Courses in a variety of disciplines going to a variety of US and international locations.
 We hope to provide exciting opportunities for students to study and experience relevant and current Business & Technology issues around the world.

 Recent student survey data reveals that some non-traditional students are interested in study abroad experiences, but are deterred from participating in traditional study abroad offerings primarily due to cost, full-time jobs, or family obligations.
-Walker Global Hybrid Courses subsidized by the Walker Travel Fund will provide opportunities for all Walker School students to have an international experience.
+Walker Global Hybrid Courses provide opportunities for all Walker School students to have an international experience via a 1 week international trip embedded within an online course.

 Request for Proposals